 |B = µ0 * µr * H = µ * H||with|

 The current causes concentric magnetic fields, both internal and external to the conductor.
-This is shown in the scheme below by the magnetic field strength H. The portion of the magnetic field within the conductor itself create concentric and interfering eddy currents, which influences the current flow towards the outer surface area of the cross section with rising frequency f.
-Due to this effect the so called skin depth δ of the current decreases, where δ is the distance from the conductors surface, at which the current density has dropped to 1/e (e = Euler’s constant) of the amplitude value (see below).
+This is shown in the scheme below by the magnetic field strength H. The portion of the magnetic field within the conductor itself creates concentric and interfering eddy currents, which influences the current flow towards the outer surface area of the cross section with rising frequency f.
+Due to this effect, the so called skin depth δ of the current decreases, where δ is the distance from the conductors surface at which the current density has dropped to 1/e (e = Euler’s constant) of the amplitude value (see below).
 Thus the measurable ohmic resistance becomes frequency dependent and rises in value with increasing frequency.
-Consequently heating of the conductor and additional electrical losses result as frequency increases.
-More HF-losses are also caused by the so-called external and internal proximity effect.
+Consequently, heating of the conductor and additional electrical losses result as frequency increases.
+More high frequency losses are also caused by the so-called external and internal proximity effect.

 Skin depth δ = 1/√(π * µ0 * б * f) with

 |1 MHz||0.066 mm = 66 μm|

 µ0 magnetic field constant, permeability of free space

 б conductivity of conductor material